 The sub-fund uses the benchmark MSCI Emerging Markets (net dividend reinvested) in order to monitor performance and the ESG profile, as well as for ESG and investment risk management and portfolio construction purposes.
 The benchmark is not designed to promote ESG characteristics.
-The investment strategy and monitoring process ensure that the environmental or social characteristics of the product are taken into account.
 The Portfolio Manager may use discretion when constructing the portfolio and is not tied to the benchmark in terms of investment selection or weight.
 This means that the investment performance of the sub-fund may differ from the benchmark.
 As the sub-fund invests in multiple currencies due to its global orientation, the investment portfolio or parts of it may be subject to currency fluctuation risks.